bgamari/build-env/readme.md

 when running the `Setup` script:

   - `with-compiler`, `prefix` and `destdir` options supplied by the user,
-  - the default `datadir` option,
-  - `cid`, `datasubdir`, `bindir` and `builddir` options supplied by `build-env`,
+  - `cid`, `datadir`, `datasubdir`, `bindir` and `builddir` options supplied by `build-env`,
   - package flags and `dependency` arguments, obtained from the build plan,
   - `<pkg>_datadir` environment variables supplied by `build-env`.

-Problems will likely arise if you pass extra arguments that override any of these, for example by using `--configure-arg ARG` on the command line.
+These options cannot be overridden.
+If you absolutely need to change some of these, please file a bug on the issue tracker asking for this customisability.

 ## Hermetic builds